|Trip Duration:||14 days|

 |Best season:||September to December & March to May|

 Lo-Mathang Trekking:-Lo-Mathang is upper Mustang it is once an independent kingdom, although closely tied by language and culture to Tibet.
 From the 15th century to the 17th century, its strategic location granted Mustang control over the trade between the Himalayas and India.
-At the end of the 18th century the kingdom was annexed by Nepal.
+At the end of the 18th century, the kingdom was annexed by Nepal.

 “Lo-Mathang Trekking” is a very popular trekking region in Nepal.
 The Home Ministry of Nepal announced the opening of the restricted areas in October 1991.
 There is also strict control in obtaining a special permit from the Department of immigration to protect their traditional from outside influence as well as to protect their environment.
 According to government rule, liaison officer should always accompany with the trekking groups.
 The region of the Tibetan influence Kaligandaki from the Tibetan border south to Kagbeni is generally referred to as “Lo-Manthang”.
-The trek to LO-Manthang is through an almost tree-less barren landscape, a steep rocky trail up and down hill and panoramic views of Nilgiri, Annapurna, Dhaulagari and several others picks to make your trek a memorable one.
+The trek to Lo-Manthang is through an almost tree-less barren landscape, a steep rocky trail up and down the hill and panoramic views of Nilgiri, Annapurna, Dhaulagiri, and several others picks to make your trek a memorable one.

 “Lo-Mathanng Trekking” is a sensational journey beyond the Himalayas to one of the most remote kingdoms on earth.
 Hidden behind the Himalayan giants of Dhaulagiri and Annapurna, It is truly the Forbidden Kingdom.
 Once an independent kingdom, this land of Tibetan Buddhism was only opened to outsiders in 1992.
-With its ancient monasteries, palaces, caves and ruins of old forts, Mustang is rich in art and history.
+With its ancient monasteries, palaces, caves, and ruins of old forts, Mustang is rich in art and history.
 This is perhaps the only region where Tibetan culture and religion have survived over the centuries mostly untouched by time and modern colonization.
 This trek follows the ancient trade route, passing through historic towns and eventually ending at the capital city of Lo Manthang.
 Region and requires a permit fee of US$ 500 per person for 10 days.

 Day 01 Kathmandu to Pokhara